Free Shipping and 100% Money Back Guarantee On All Orders

 DLSS Treatment

-Pet parents can choose conservative treatment or decompressive surgery
+Pet parents can choose conservative treatment or decompressive surgery.

 Conservative treatment with non-steroidal anti-inflammatory drugs (NSAIDs) is recommended for dogs with pain, and whose lifestyle does not include strenuous activity.